davidsara/Rameckator/README.md

 - checks the photo orientation
 - change size 800x600 / 450x600
-- saves the result to `processed` folder
+- saves the result to the `out` folder

 ## Framework and libraries